fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 <!-- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -->
 ### Verify function

-Scan a string for the absence of a set of characters.
-Verifies that all the characters in string belong to the set of characters in set.
+Scan a *string* for the absence of a *set* of characters.
+Verifies that all the characters in *string* belong to the set of characters in *set*.

 #### Description